Visual Aura

 Key Takeaways

-- Visual aura usually indicates migraine, even without headache
+- Visual aura usually points to migraine, even when no headache follows

 What Visual Aura Looks Like